Logimethods/nats-connector-gatling/README.md

 #### Releases

-The NATS Redis connector is currently alpha and there are no official releases.
+The NATS Gatling connector is currently BETA.

 #### Snapshots

 Snapshots are regularly uploaded to the Sonatype OSSRH (OSS Repository Hosting) using the same Maven coordinates.
-If you are embedding the NATS Redis connector, add the following dependency to your project's `pom.xml`.
+If you are embedding the NATS Gatling connector, add the following dependency to your project's `pom.xml`.

 ```xml
   <dependencies>